huutai012012/Money/README.md

-# polymer money classification using VGG16 costume for vending machine
+# Polymer money classification using VGG16 costume for vending machine
 ## Python3 + OpenCV + Tensorflow + Keras + VGG16 costume

 <p style="color:Tomato;font-size:300%;">=>>Click on picture to see paradigm in action<<=</p>